Weak measurements, non-classicality and negative probability: Notation

-\item Observables in subsystems for a bipartite state are denoted by $A_i, B_i$, i.e., the observables $A_i$ and $B_i$ act on the Hilbert space of the first and second subsystems respectively. \item Finally, since all the observables are dichotomic with outcomes $\pm 1$, we employ the following shorthand notation,
+\item Observables for subsystems of a bipartite state are denoted by $A_i, B_i$, i.e., the observables $A_i$ and $B_i$ correspond to the first and second subsystems respectively. \item Finally, since all the observables are dichotomic with outcomes $\pm 1$, we employ the following shorthand notation,

 \item For a qubit, we employ lowercase letters to represent the observables, i.e., $a_i \equiv \vec{\sigma}_1\cdot\hat{a}_i$ and $b_j \equiv \vec{\sigma}_2\cdot\hat{b}_j$. \end{enumerate}